james-door/cv/README.md

 ## Install Gatsby CLI

-To get started, you need to install the Gatsby CLI globally.
-Open the terminal and run:
+To get started, the Gatsby CLI must be installed globally.
+Once done, open the terminal and run:

 ```sh
 npm install -g gatsby-cli